molcyto/MC-Bleach-96-wells/README.md

 BioFormats v.6.1.1 or v 6.1.0 (https://www.openmicroscopy.org/bio-formats/) must be installed in ImageJ.
 In Fiji this is installed automatically.

-For usage see main manuscript Secondary screen - Cellular brightness in mammalian cells.
+For usage see main manuscript Secondary screen - Photostability in mammalian cells.

 ## Usage
 ImageJ & FIJI macro's can be dragged and droppped on the toolbar, which opens the editor from which the macros can be started.